weidancao/weidancao.github.io/_news/announcement_1.md

 related_posts: false
 ---

-We currently has openings for PhD students and Postdoctoral associates in human-computer interaction and healthcare informatics.
+We currently have openings for PhD students and Postdoctoral associates in human-computer interaction and healthcare informatics.
 If you are interested in joining our team, please send me an email.